haagahelia/swp22s-backend/Documentation/SSH_tunneling_guide.md

 # SSH Tunneling to VM

-This guide is created and tested on Windows system (Windows 10)
+This guide is created and tested on Windows system (Windows 10) AND not tested on Windows 11

 ## Needed Tools
 - [Putty](https://www.putty.org/)